realchrisward/SASA/README.md

 3. point the tool to the folder containing the recordings, the settings file, and the desired output folder

 ## assumptions for usage
-- recordings include the following columns: year, month, day, hour, minute, second, pulse, spo2
+- recordings include the following columns: year, month, day, hour, minute, second, pulse, spo2 (column names are case sensitive!)
 - values in hour column use 24hr clock
 - anomolous/artifact/NA values are marked as 500 in pulse and spo2 columns